mougiakouel/QGIS-Training-Manual/vector_analysis/reproject_transform.rst

 .. image:: ../_static/vector_analysis/002.png

-When combining data from different sources, it's important to remember that they may not be in the same CRS.
+When combining data from different sources, it's important to remember that they might not be in the same CRS.
 "On the fly" reprojection helps you to display them together.

 |moderate| |FA| Saving a Dataset to Another CRS
 -------------------------------------------------------------------------------